harshupanghal/Core-Blockchain-Using-RUST/README.md

 ## Contributing

 We welcome contributions from the community.
-If you'd like to contribute, please follow the guidelines outlined in the CONTRIBUTING.md file.
+If you'd like to contribute, then sned me a mail about it.

 ## **License**